RajeevRanjan5642/software-engineering/README.md

 ![image](https://github.com/user-attachments/assets/3fcebf18-595f-4ea5-9f1b-a3d093f8b282)

+#### Pros:
+1. Easy to understand and follow.
+2. Each stage/phase is discrete and well-defined, making it easy for all team members to understand their roles.
+3. Since planning is done upfront, it is easier to estimate a budget and allocate resources.

+#### Cons:
+1. Waterfall lacks flexibility.
+Since all planning is done upfront if a requirement is changed that change can be hard to incorporate at a later date.

 ### V-shape model
 - The V-shape model is named as such because the phases form the shape of a V.
 - The phases going down the left side of the V are called 'verification' and going up the right are called 'validation'.